certbot/certbot/certbot/docs/using.rst

 configuration files are located at ``/etc/letsencrypt/renewal/CERTNAME.conf``.
 If you choose to modify the renewal configuration file we advise you to make a backup of the file beforehand and test its validity with the ``certbot renew --dry-run`` command.

-.. warning:: Modifying any files in ``/etc/letsencrypt`` can damage them so Certbot can no longer properly manage its certificates, and we do not recommend doing so.
+.. warning:: Manually modifying files under ``/etc/letsencrypt/renewal/`` can damage them if done improperly and we do not recommend doing so.

 Automated Renewals